Business collaboration agreements can be essential when you’re partnering with another company to drive growth or tackle ambitious ventures.

 Limitation of liability

 Depending on the exposure of the parties in connection with the project and the resources of each party, it may be appropriate to include provisions limiting liability as a result of the performance or non-performance of obligations under the collaboration agreement.
-There are some liabilities, such as death or personal injury caused by negligence, where liability cannot be excluded by law but in some scenarios an agreement could:
+You could consider:

-- Place a cap on the total liability each party will have (usually defined as a monetary sum) in connection with the collaboration agreement.
+- Placing a cap on the total liability each party will have (usually defined as a monetary sum) in connection with the collaboration agreement.

-- Exclude liability for losses that did not occur as a direct result of the event or claim.
+- Excluding liability for losses that did not occur as a direct result of the event or claim.

 Disputes

-The collaboration agreement should specify the agreed dispute resolution process if a dispute arises between the project team.
+The collaboration agreement should specify the agreed-upon dispute resolution process.
 For example:

-- If all parties have an equal say into project decisions, the parties might want to cover what happens if there is a deadlock in decision making.
+- If all parties have an equal say in project decisions, they might want to consider what happens if a deadlock occurs in decision-making.

-- With a cross border collaboration, the agreement should state which jurisdiction will determine a dispute.
-The agreement should also state the preferred means of alternative dispute resolution (ADR), such as commercial mediation or international arbitration.
+- With a cross-border collaboration, the agreement should state which law and jurisdiction will determine a dispute and the preferred means of alternative dispute resolution (ADR), such as commercial mediation or international arbitration.

 Termination arrangements

 The termination provisions in a collaboration agreement are arguably some of the most important terms of the contract.
-Each party should think carefully about what happens if the project fails, stalls or goes wrong and what that means for them and their investment.
+Each party should carefully consider what happens if the project fails, stalls, or goes wrong, and what that means for them and their investment.
+The businesses also need to consider if any continuing collaboration will be necessary after termination of the agreement and for how long, and this should be reflected in the contract termination terms.

 Tips on negotiating a collaboration agreement

-- Work out what you want to achieve by the collaboration and your key objectives.
+- Determine what you want to achieve through the collaboration and your key objectives.

-- Ensure your agreement is bespoke to your business needs and tailored to your industry or sector and takes into account any industry regulations.
+- Ensure your agreement is bespoke to your business needs and tailored to your industry or sector, taking into account any relevant industry regulations.

-- Spend time negotiating the detail as front loading the legal work in drawing up a detailed collaborative agreement reduces the risk of a dispute over the terms of the agreement.
-It is cheaper to spend money on getting the collaborative agreement right than ending up in commercial litigation because the agreement was not as comprehensive as it should have been.
+- Spend time negotiating the details , as front-loading the legal work in drawing up a detailed collaborative agreement reduces the risk of a dispute over the terms of the agreement.
+It is cheaper to spend money on getting the collaborative agreement right than ending up in court because the agreement was not as comprehensive as it should have been.

-- Be realistic in negotiations and understand the incentives required to make the collaboration a success.
+- Be realistic in negotiations and understand the incentives necessary to make the collaboration a success.